balena-io-experimental/audio/README.md

     labels:
       io.balena.features.dbus: 1  # Only required for bluetooth support
     ports:
-      - 4317:4317                 # Only required if using PA over TCP sockets
+      - 4317:4317                 # Only required if using PA over TCP socket
     volumes:
-      - 'pulse:/run/pulse'        # Only required if using PA over UNIX sockets
+      - 'pulse:/run/pulse'        # Only required if using PA over UNIX socket

   my-audio-app:
     build: ./my-audio-app
     volumes:
-      - 'pulse:/run/pulse'        # Only required if using PA over UNIX sockets
+      - 'pulse:/run/pulse'        # Only required if using PA over UNIX socket
 ```

 #### Send/receive audio